-- NEW: One resident says 84 people have been buried, with more bodies still on the streets
+- One resident says 84 people have been buried, with more bodies still on the streets

-- NEW: People had been waiting for bread for almost a week
+- People had been waiting for bread for almost a week

 - Activists say MiG planes bombed a bakery in western Syria